EXPERIENCE & EXPERTISE

 - Advising various insurers as to the application of numerous potential weather deductibles, in a $15 million plus property damage and business interruption claim made by a multinational transport operator, arising from the flooding and rain throughout eastern Australia in late 2010 / early 2011.
 Such was insurer’s confidence in Scott’s advice that a copy was provided to the insured and its multinational broker, and Scott then negotiated a settlement of the dispute at a 30 plus attendee (including multiple broker representatives) mediation.

-- Ranked as a Leading Lawyer – Public & Product Liability (Defendant) in Queensland by Doyle’s Guide since 2015
+Ranked as both a Preeminent and Leading Lawyer – Public & Product Liability (Defendant) in Queensland by Doyle’s Guide since 2015

-- Ranked as a Recommended Lawyer – Professional Indemnity (Defendant) in Queensland by Doyle’s Guide since 2019.
+Ranked as a Recommended Lawyer – Professional Indemnity (Defendant) in Queensland by Doyle’s Guide 2019 - 2021.